rki-mf1/2023-Workshop-Madagascar-IGS/day01-monday/general.md

     * remember that `--help` and google (and ChatGPT) are your friends!
 * Please raise your hand to ask a question at any time
 * There will be always "lecture" parts followed by practical hands-on
-* We continue to work with the laptops you already used in the Illumina part

 Next: [Linux for Bioinformatics re-cap](linux.md)